Almost every speaker out there will tell you that they’ll customize and tailor-fit their speeches to the need of their audience.

 “No, Jef.
-I want them to hear the same exact speech.
+I want them to hear the same speech.
 Please don’t change it”.

-People do not really care whether you have a canned or a customized speech.
-What they want is an answer to their question, a solution to their problems, and a movement towards their dreams.
+People do not really care whether you have a canned or customized speech.
+What they want is an answer to their question, a solution to their problems, and a movement toward their dreams.

 A single speech may solve different problems of different people.
 Your speech is an old speech only to you who have delivered it a hundred times.
 It is a new speech to someone who is listening to you for the first time — and who needs your solutions now.